• Skip to primary navigation

 • Garlic: If you are a fan of garlic, add a clove into the food processor with the other ingredients.
 Alternatively, you can chop a few cloves garlic and add them into the pan to cook with onions and the beans.
 Then you can blend them together.

-• Cumin: You can add ½ teaspoon of cumin in the mixture when blending everything in the food processor.
+• Cumin: You can add ½ teaspoon ground cumin in the mixture when blending everything in the food processor.

 • Nuts: You can toast some walnuts or pine nuts in a pan and top your dip with these.